CyberLens

 msfconsole -q //This starts metasploit in quite mode, that is it doesn't print out the banner

-Setting the options
+Setting the **`options`**:

-from the shell that we previously got from the above mentioned ways, gives us the type:
+Running **`systeminfo`** from the shell that we previously got from the above mentioned ways, gives us the type:

 systeminfo | findstr /B /C:"System Type"

-Now we just run
+Now we just **`run`** the exploit:

-Yet again, we have a shell.
+Yet again, we have a shell.&#x20;

-We can firstly look within CyberLens's home
+We can firstly look within **`CyberLens's home`** folder

 Get-ChildItem -Path . -Recurse -Include *.txt,*.xml,*.ini

-There is a file called CyberLens-Management.txt
+There is a file called **`CyberLens-Management.txt`**.

 Let us check it out:

-And indeed we find CyberLens's
+And indeed we find **`CyberLens's`** password.

 netexec rdp cyberlens.thm -u CyberLens -p 'insert_password'

-.
+**`RDP`** ing is **`not needed`** considering we already have a **`shell`** as **`CyberLens`**.
 Below shown are the steps to follow if you want to try it out.

 xfreerdp /u:CyberLens /p:'insert_password' /v:cyberlens.thm /dynamic-resolution